 What is a works contract and when to conclude it

 When we say “works contract”, many of us probably first think of a painting or a sculpture.
-However, we can think of a work as anything from a magazine article to computer software, a program, a website or a bespoke application to a piece of craft work.
-Thus, at least a simple contract for work is quite common among freelancers in various industries, developers or even translators.
+However, we can think of a work as anything from a magazine article to computer software, a program, an e-shop or a bespoke app to a piece of craft work.
+At least a simple contract for a work is thus quite common among freelancers in various industries, developers or even translators.
 On what occasions is it appropriate to conclude a work contract?

 When to conclude a contract in writing